Montana Conservation Corps

 About Montana Conservation Corps

 Our mission is to inspire young people through hands-on conservation service to be leaders, stewards of the land, and engaged citizens who improve their communities.
+Montana Conservation Corps believes that through conservation service work and authentic connection, you can sharpen your ability to create change and join the next generation of leaders for a better world.
 At MCC, we focus on the growth of our participants, positively impacting our climate and environment, and transferable job skills.
 There is no better backdrop for this type of learning experience and personal development than the wilds of Montana, Wyoming, Idaho, and the Dakotas, including: 15 million acres throughout 9 National Forests, 3.5 million acres throughout 15 Wilderness Areas, and Glacier and Yellowstone National Parks.

 Join AmeriCorps and become a National Service participant to give back to Montana’s communities and natural lands.
 You’ll take away a lifetime of memories, career skills, lasting friendships, and the tools to make a difference in your world.
 Our positions provide multiple connections to natural resource agencies, and training on gaining future careers!
 If you are looking for something unique, want to address urgent climate change issues, and want to make a positive impact on the environment, then this is the perfect opportunity for you!